Xristof23/Xristof23/README.md

 web developer in development.

-media designer as hobbyist
+media designer as hobbyist.

-likes harder rock and other good music
+likes harder rock and other good music.

-smalltown guy from Hassia
+smalltown guy from Hassia.

-now living in exile at the Rheine
+now living in exile at the Rheine.

 <!---
 Xristof23/Xristof23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.